 You’ll need the support and advice of an experienced and understanding vet to ensure your dog’s last days are as comfortable as possible – dog euthanasia at home may be the kindest and your final option to prevent further suffering.

 Your dog’s welfare will always be the ultimate priority.
-And the gentle euthanasia procedure will be fully explained so that you can have any questions answered.
+And the gentle Pet Euthanasia to ease your dog kidney failure discomfort will be fully explained so that you can have any questions answered.
 When the time is right a sedative will be administered to send your dog to sleep.
 Then the anaesthetic agent will cause the heart to slow and calmly stop – and your dog will pass away peacefully.